Civil society group lauds release of war prisoners, detainees

 "Our role in this week’s releases was to first ensure that all detainees were handed over voluntarily and that they had the opportunity to confidentially share their concerns," said François Stamm, the head of ICRC in South Sudan.

-Stamm could not provide the details of the operation, but said ICRC transported the former detainees to different parts of the country when necessary and they examined the detainees’ health condition to ensure they were fit to travel.
+Stamm could not provide the details of the operation but said ICRC transported the former detainees to different parts of the country when necessary and they examined the detainees’ health condition to ensure they were fit to travel.

 Yakani, however, said the demonstration of transparency by ICRC on the progress made on the release of prisoners of war could not go without mention.

-“This made our past calls for ICRC to be keeping the public informed on the process of implementation of the peace agreement provision on release of prisoners of war and detainees.
-Although still we are asking for the disclosure of the names of the released prisoners of war as a strategy of reconciling their family members on the fate of their sons or daughters,” he further stressed.
+“This made our past calls for ICRC to be keeping the public informed on the process of implementation of the peace agreement provision on the release of prisoners of war and detainees.
+Although still, we are asking for the disclosure of the names of the released prisoners of war as a strategy of reconciling their family members on the fate of their sons or daughters,” he further stressed.

 Meanwhile, CEPO has urged all parties’ signatory to the Revitalized Agreement on the Resolution of Conflict in South Sudan (R-ARCSS) to promote non-restrictive civic space for supporting the dissemination of the peace agreement.